Cedar Rapids Bank&Trust Co

 Cedar Rapids, Iowa · FDIC Cert #57244

-Cedar Rapids Bank&Trust Co is an FDIC-insured bank (Certificate #57244) with $2.5B in total assets and $1.7B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Cedar Rapids Bank&Trust Co, an FDIC-insured bank (Certificate #57244) with $2.5B in total assets and $1.7B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Cedar Rapids, Iowa, the bank maintains a Tier 1 capital ratio of 14.83% (Well-Capitalized) and a nonperforming loan ratio of 0.72%.
-BankHealthData assigns a composite Health Grade of B (78/100).
+BankHealthData assigns a composite Health Grade of B (78/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Cedar Rapids Bank&Trust Co (FDIC cert 57244) is a mid-sized bank with $2.5B in total assets and $1.7B in deposits, based in Cedar Rapids, Iowa.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.